FaccioDaMe-FDM/JK-balancer-to-Home-Assistant/README.md

 # JK-balancer-to-Home-Assistant

-# Home Assistant integration of JK Balancer Model: dz11b2a24s with Modbus TCP on rs485 serial port.
+# Home Assistant integration of JK Balancer Model: dz11b2a24s with Modbus TCP Hex String on rs485 serial port.

 To make the integration work, you must replace the following values in the code: